• Skip to primary navigation

 Sea Island harkens back to an era of formal elegance.
 It is located right off the coast of Georgia, between Savannah, Georgia, and Jacksonville, Florida.
 The close proximity to both cities means that there are plenty of travel options and additional areas to explore.
 Accommodations range from rooms at the Inn at Sea Island, to seven-bedroom homes for rent.

-Why It Works: Sea Island’s holiday traditions start on Wednesday with a holiday reception.
-It continues on Thursday morning with the Thanksgiving Day 5k followed by a special service in The Cloister Chapel.
-Turkey dinner options range from casual to formal and the weekend rounds out with a Turkey Trot Family Fun Run at the Beach Club, fitness workshops, Cookie Cutters for kids, and the annual Christmas tree lighting ceremony.
+Why It Works: Sea Island’s holiday traditions start with a rousing game of bingo on Tuesday, the annual holiday reception in The Cloister Colonial Lounge on Wednesday and a 5k run Thursday morning followed by a special service in The Cloister Chapel.
+Then it’s turkey time!
+Thanksgiving feasts are offered across the resort, ranging from casual to formal and traditional to new and exciting.
+The weekend rounds out with the annual Christmas tree lighting ceremony.

 CHECK PRICES / AVAILABILITY